singer-io/tap-gemini/README.md

 ## Stitch

 To install `tap-gemini` in Stitch, you need to create an API application and generate an OAuth 2.0 credentials.
 See the [authentication documentation](https://developer.yahoo.com/nativeandsearch/guide/navigate-the-api/authentication/) on the Oath website for instructions, including their [OAuth 2.0 guide](https://developer.yahoo.com/oauth2/guide/).

-Enter the client ID as the username, client ID as the password and the refresh token.
+Enter the client ID as the username and the refresh token as the password.

 ## Python